dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

 !!! info "Note"
     - In this article we will configure istioctl to use the configmaps from the 1-14-3 revision.
 We can run multiple versions of Istio concurrently and can specify exactly which revision gets applied in the tooling.

-  * Enable the specific GKE cluster as the default cluster to be used for the remaining commands
+  * Enable the specific GKE cluster as the default cluster to be used for the remaining commands.

     ```
     gcloud container clusters get-credentials dirigible \
       --region europe-north1-a
     ```

-  * Create istio-system namespace and add label istio-injection
+  * Create istio-system namespace and add label istio-injection.

     ```
     kubectl create namespace istio-system